 Do you have customers spanning multiple generations?: One preconceived notion I had about chatbots is that they were better suited for companies with younger target audiences.
 I was excited to find data saying quite the opposite.
 In that same 2018 State of Chatbots Study, Drift found that Baby Boomers (age 55+) were 24% more likely than Millennials (age 18-34) to expect benefits from chatbots in five of the nine following categories:

 We feel really great about the future of chatbots and their ability to improve customer experience and to deliver higher quality leads.
-That being said, before jumping in with both feet we suggest running a chatbot experiment to validate or invalidate whether it works well for customers as well as your team.
+That being said, before jumping in with both feet we suggest running a chatbot test to validate or invalidate whether it works well for customers and team.

-We’ve organized a super simple experiment to help sales teams see if a chatbot could work for them:
+We’ve organized a super simple experiment to help sales teams run a chatbot test and see if it could work for them:

 Continued reading about Chatbots: